Last Updated on February 3, 2026

 It’s important not to ‘tattle’ on a child if an issue has occurred and it has been successfully dealt with, but it’s also important to be honest.

-As a former first grade teacher, I’ve had my fair share of conferences with parents (both scheduled and impromptu).
-I have found a method that positively communicates with a parent, whether or not the child’s exhibited behavior was positive or not.
+As a former first grade teacher, I’ve had my fair share of conferences with parents (both scheduled and impromptu interactions).
+I have found a helpful tactic that positively communicates with a parent, whether or not the child’s exhibited behavior was positive or not.
 I call it the sandwich method.

 How to use the Sandwich Method:

-1) The Bread: Start with something genuinely positive about the child.
+1. The Bread: Start with some genuinely positive feedback about the child first.
 Be specific…don’t be generic.
 “She’s such a sweet girl,” or “He’s a good kid,” is not good enough.
 Think of something specific that you’ve noticed about the child that had a positive impact on those around him/her.

-2) The Meat: Once you’ve said something positive, now it’s time to address any issues or negative behavior you think the parent needs to be aware of.
+2. The Meat: Once you’ve said something positive, now it’s time to address any issues or negative behavior you think the parent needs to be aware of.
+Only constructive feedback comes in here.

-3) The Bread: End the conversation with another specific compliment on the child.
+3. The Bread: End the conversation with another specific compliment or praise about the child.
 Again, try your hardest not to use generic statements.

 Great post Jenae.
 I have personally had this method used on me, and I must say it is much easier to accept criticism from someone who expresses how much they love me!